-During the mold removal process, I highly recommend that you take off the cover to your furnace or indoor air handler to inspect for mold.
+During the black mold removal process, I highly recommend that you take off the cover to your furnace or indoor air handler to inspect for mold.

 Since mold spores can travel throughout the entire home, the interior air handler is a central location where I commonly find mold growth.
 The air handler has three things going for it that mold loves... dust, darkness, and moisture.

 Most covers are easily removed with a few screws or a few latches.
 Carefully inspect the blower fan, the ducting, and the evaporator coil for any signs of mold.

 If there is mold growth in the furnace, it must be cleaned.
 Hiring an air duct cleaning company to clean the furnace (and air ducts) is recommended.